-- Significant revenue impact - Negative or detrimental consumer experience - Involving highly publicized, typically known industry-wide threat(s) or bad actor(s) - High degree of sophistication
+- Negative or detrimental consumer experience - Involving highly publicized, typically known industry-wide threat(s) or bad actor(s) - High degree of sophistication

-A post-mortem is defined as a process used to identify the cause of the incident that occurs after the identification and resolution of a malvertising incident, in order to effectively share knowledge of the event.
+A post-mortem is defined as a process used to identify the cause of the incident that occurs after the identification and resolution of a malvertising incident, to effectively share knowledge of the event.
 Post-mortems will produce feedback into learning and improving anti-malvertising policy and procedure.

 Companies must ensure that an internal post-mortem process is in place, which will examine reported malvertising incidents.